 Stay Informed

 The greatest asset during a hurricane is information.
-Whether it’s through the news, radio, or online, staying up to date with the latest information is key to successfully surviving a hurricane.
+Whether through the news, radio, or online, staying updated with the latest information is key to successfully surviving a hurricane.

-Local television stations often send out warnings and inform viewers about evacuation locations, but power outages are common in the midst of a storm.
+Local television stations warn and inform viewers about evacuation locations, but power outages are common during a storm.

 To protect yourself, purchase a battery-operated radio.
 Most radio stations stay up during storms and provide the latest news.
 Rather than trying to fight cell towers, use a portable radio to protect the ones you love.